Origin of the classical magnetization discontinuities of the dodecahedron

 \section{Conclusions}

 The classical antiferromagnetic Heisenberg model on the dodecahedron has three magnetization discontinuities in an external field \cite{NPK07}.
-In this paper it was shown how these discontinuities originate from the magnetic response at the Ising limit, which consists of an extended magnetization plateau and a jump to saturation, due to the frustrated connectivity of the molecule.
-This is similar to what occurs in the quantum-mechanical case \cite{NPK23-1}.
+In this paper it was shown how these discontinuities originate from the magnetic response at the Ising limit, which consists of an extended magnetization plateau and a jump to saturation, due to the magnetic response of an isolated pentagon and the frustrated connectivity of the dodecahedron.